rhysbratti/scripts/ipaudit/README.md

 The script as it stands is a bit of a mess, could definitely be streamlined a bit.
 However, it works as its supposed to and helps me keep an eye out for any suspicous activity on my sites.
 I use this in tandem with Fail2Ban to protect my public-facing services from any bad actors.

+# The Get Paths for IP tool

+This is a tiny script I use every once in a while.
+It scrapes the log files for a specific IP and outputs the specific URLs that IP accessed.
+This can be a quick and helpful way to manually audit the access logs for suspicious activity.
+It also helps me keep an eye out for any URL patterns being used by malicious bots that I haven't blocked in Cloudflare.
+I've been meaning to move this into part of the daily IP audit flow listed above, but for now I just use it when I notice anything out of the ordinary.